sboursault/training/README.md

 ## Automation pitfalls

-Not treating test code like production code ?

-- Automating all UI end-to-end journeys.
-Scripts should be **atomic** so that when they fail, you know why.

-- Not having a controlled test environment
 - Not treating your automated code just like your production code.
   - tests should be simple (easy to read, and easy to modify)
   - There should be a whole team’s collaborative automation efforts (collective code ownership)